gabr1el1/css-exercises/flex/07-flex-layout-2/README.md

 ![smaller](./desired-outcome-smaller.png)

 ### Self Check
 - The header text is size 32px and weight 900.
+  DONE
 - The header text is vertically centered and 16px from the edge of the screen.
+  DONE
 - The footer is pushed to the bottom of the screen (the footer may go _below_ the bottom of the screen if the content of the 'cards' section overflows and/or if your screen is shorter).
+  DONE
 - The footer text is centered horizontally and vertically.
+  DONE
 - The sidebar and cards take up all available space above the footer.
+  DONE
 - The sidebar is 300px wide (and it doesn't shrink).
+  DONE using min-width.
 - The sidebar links are size 24px, are white, and do not have the underline text decoration.
+  DONE.
 - The sidebar has 16px padding.
+  DONE
 - There is 32px padding around the 'cards' section.
+  DONE
 - The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.
+  DONE using min-width for the cards, wrapping around a flex div and flex-wrap: wrap.